lucydot/ChooChoo/docs/instructors/setup.md

 === "Personal access token"

 1. Generate a personal access token (see docs [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)).
 The only scope required is `public_repo`.
-3. Add the BOT_ACCESS_TOKEN as a repository secret.
+3. Add the CHOO_ACCESS_TOKEN as a repository secret.

 === "Choochoo-bot token"